top of page

 ADU Rules

-The accessory dwelling unit shall contain no more than three rooms and a bathroom and shall not exceed 600 square feet of net habitable floor area.
+• The accessory dwelling unit shall contain no more than three rooms and a bathroom, shall have at least 190 square feet of net habitable area if attached and shall have at least 400 square feet of net habitable area if detached, and shall not exceed 800 square feet of net habitable floor area.

-The accessory dwelling unit shall not occupy more than 35% of the habitable floor area of the building
+• If the accessory dwelling unit is located within or is attached to a one-family dwelling unit, the accessory dwelling unit shall not occupy more than 35% of the habitable floor area of the building.